Thorf1nn/my_hunter/README.md

 # My_Hunter 🎮

 My_Hunter is a SFML project in C in order to replicate the Duck Hunt game.

-It's the first graphical project at Epitech
+<br />It's the first graphical project at Epitech

 ## Contents 📌